ipfabric/docs/docs/IP_Fabric_API/authentication.md

 # Authentication

-Majority of requests to IP Fabric platform need to be authenticated.
+The majority of requests to the IP Fabric platform need to be authenticated.
 We provide multiple authentication methods.
-They differ to each other, please review all of them before committing to any.
+They differ from each other, please review all of them before committing to any.

 ## API Token